AEA students, members, and student non-members - please login to receive your special discounted price when you add products to your cart.

 Key things to know before registering:

-- eStudy courses will be recorded and made available for 14 days to all paid registrants, beginning in January 2014
+- eStudy courses are recorded and made available for 14 days to all paid registrants

 - Your registration for an eStudy course covers all sessions for that course